The Video Game Critic Banners Unplugged: The New Ones

 Mark: Wanted to make a retro arcade themed banner, so just went with some favorites from my youth.
 Battlezone, Pac-Man, Donkey Kong, and Joust ate a lot of my quarters in the early 80's... at least until I got the "arcade perfect" Atari 2600 versions!

 VGC: Oh yeah!
-This banner instantly transports me back to 1982!
-It oozes with nostalgia.
+Oozing with nostalgia, this banner instantly transports me back to 1982!
 I recall asking Mark to enlarge the Joust birds to make them more prominent.
 Pixels are beautiful and should be celebrated, not shunned.

 Mark: This one started with a Halo reference (Cortana) and a Half Life 2 reference (Gordan and Alyx).
 To fill in the gaps, I built a wall of Breakout blocks, and rolled-in a Katamari.
 Lots of rainbow goodness.